 Fireball Cinnamon Whisky is an unexpected treat (it’s written whisky, not whiskey, as this is a Canadian product).
 We’re not talking about whisky with a slight cinnamon flavor either.
 Instead, the cinnamon is spicy and in your face, giving you a drink you won’t forget any time soon.
+That’s why fireball mixed drinks are one of the most popular items at a bar.

 The vibrant flavor means you’ll often be drinking Fireball on its own, perhaps as a shot or over ice.
 But, you can use Fireball in other ways too, including Fireball mixed drinks.
 Fireball actually works surprisingly well in mixed drinks, which is why there are so many to choose from.